mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 Do you understand?
 This is ‘all beings’.

-##### 21:22

 So if you say “I save all sentient beings,” that “all sentient beings” is what?
-It is not ... the heavens, the human beings after death.
-‘All sentient’ beings are something related with you and [your] thinking, observing and researching what it is.
-At that time, that is all sentient beings.
+It is not the heavens, okay? *[He chuckles.]* [It is not] the human beings after death.
+“All sentient beings” are something related with you and [your] thinking, observing and researching what it is.
+At that time, that is “all sentient beings”.

 So from this point, “I save all sentient beings” is – what?
 Well, look around your life.
 How many beings exist?

 Around you there are cushions, floor; you can see them.
-For those beings, we can help, one by one.
+For those beings, we can help [them], one by one.
 We can handle your boots, and sandals, and your hair, and clothes.
-You can take care of them pretty well.
+We can take care of them pretty well.
 This is exactly to save all sentient beings: because sandals, your boots, your clothes, are *beings*, ‘all [dharmas](glossary#dharma)’, which are observed, which are called into question.

 So, we should do it.
 At that time, it’s not necessary to think of something else, which is not observed and which is not called in question.
 From moment to moment, always there are some beings which appear.